robidev/open_scada_dms/README.md

 # This is a work in progress

 # Open SCADA EMS/DMS
 This is an open source project for a basic ems/dms scada system.
-It contains a HMI with vector graphics taylored towards power-scada, and supports an IEC60870-5-104 based IFS.
+It contains a HMI(human-machine-interface) with vector graphics tailored towards power-scada, and supports an IEC60870-5-104 based IFS(the connection between the field devices and the central scada).

 ## schema and gis
-schema shows a schematic view of a power grid, with scroll and zoom capability. gis is data overlayed on a gographic map
+schema shows a schematic view of a power grid, with scroll and zoom capability. gis is data overlayed on a geographic map

 data is live updated, and the view is animated.